Characters: Umineko When They Cry Demons And Furniture

 "People live for the sake of love!
 Yes, this world is love itself!!"

-- Ambiguous Gender: Their TIPS say that they are opposite gendered, but it's never explicitly stated which is which.
+- Ambiguous Gender: Their TIPS say that they are of different genders, but it's never explicitly stated which is which.
 Most fans believe Zepar is more likely to be male since s/he uses masculine pronouns and has a considerably deeper voice, but the fact that said voice is provided by a woman means that it does little to resolve the ambiguity.
 Interestingly said woman is known for voicing young men and tomboyish women so it might be a clue.

 - Anthropomorphic Personification: From a thematic standpoint, they represent Yasu and Lion's Ambiguous Gender, as well as Yasu's gender confusion as a whole.